Gabdulla Tukay: 1909–1910 crisis

 In 1909–1910 all freedoms, gained by 1905 revolution came to naught under Stolypin's policy.
 As a result, leftist sympathized Ğabdulla Tuqay was nearly disappointed in his activity and was in depression.
-Another reason was in his friends, moved to rightist newspapers, like Kamal and Rämiev.
-The most of his verses were depressive, however, Tuqay stayed productive, he published nearby hundred verses, two fairy tale poems, autobiography, and an article about Tatar folklore (Xalıq ädäbiäte, i.e. Folk Literature), wrote thirty feuilletons and printed twenty books, not only with own poems, but also compiled of folk songs.
+Another reason was in his friends, moved to rightist newspapers, like Kamal and Rəmiev.
+The most of his verses were depressive, however, Tuqay stayed productive, he published nearby hundred verses, two fairy tale poems, autobiography, and an article about Tatar folklore (Xalıq ədəbiəte, i.e. Folk Literature), wrote thirty feuilletons and printed twenty books, not only with own poems, but also compiled of folk songs.

-In those years Tuqay became staunch leftist, despite of his staying with one bourgeois family for some time: Äl-İslax became a leftist political newspaper only, Tuqay criticized all his former friends, turned to the right or liberal newspapers: Zarif Bäşiri from Oremburgean Çükeç and Säğit Rämiev from Bäyänelxaq.
+In those years Tuqay became staunch leftist, despite his staying with a bourgeois family for some time: Əl-İslax became a leftist political newspaper only, Tuqay criticized all his former friends, turned to the right or liberal newspapers: Zarif Bəşiri from Oremburgean Çükeç and Səğit Rəmiev from Bəyənelxaq.
 He called them bourgeoisie's stooges, in response their stigmatized Tuqay Russophile.
 The same time Okhrana reported his poems as Russophobic.
-Also Tuqay became closer to the first Tatar Marxist, Xösäyen Yamaşev.
+Also Tuqay became closer to the first Tatar Marxist, Xösəyen Yamaşev.

-In June 1909 Yäşen, was closed due to financial problems as well as censorship requirement, as well as Äl-İslax.
-Being at the top of his crisis, he thinks about suicide, but since March 1910 a new satirical magazine, Yal-Yolt (The Lightning) was published in Kazan under Äxmät Urmançiev.
+In June 1909 Yəşen, was closed due to financial problems as well as censorship requirement, as well as Əl-İslax.
+Being at the top of his crisis, he thinks about suicide, but since March 1910 a new satirical magazine, Yal-Yolt (The Lightning) was published in Kazan under Əxmət Urmançiev.

 Being interested in Leo Tolstoy ideas and legacy, Tuqay felt keenly the death of the Russian genius.
 Pointing out a high role of children's education, he prepared two books for children, and two schoolbooks of Tatar literature.
 In total, he composed more than fifty verses and seven poems for children.